playcdu/skinview/README.md

 ### Character System
 - Each character loads its unique skin from `https://heads.playcdu.co/skin/{username}`
-- Characters spawn in a circular distribution pattern to avoid center bias
+- Characters spawn in a circular distribution pattern and wave on spawn
-- Each character has independent movement, animation state, and collision avoidance
+- Each character has independent movement, animation state, collision avoidance, and pathfinding
 - Characters maintain their state (position, animation) when other players join/leave
+- **Player-to-Player Hits**: Characters have a 0.8% chance every 5 seconds to decide to hit another player
+- **Hit Behavior**: Hitting characters path directly to target, play hit animation, then return to walking
+- **Run-Away Behavior**: Hit characters receive knockback, run away (with slight bias towards center), then return to walking

 ### Movement & Animation
 - Custom `WalkingAnimationNoHeadBob` function prevents head bobbing
-- Characters move towards random targets in a circular area (50-200 units radius)
-- Collision avoidance system keeps characters at least 50 units apart
-- Center repulsion pushes characters away from the center when within 60 units
-- Turn speed is clamped to prevent rapid flip-flopping when avoiding multiple characters
+- **Intelligent Pathfinding**: Characters sample 25 candidate positions and select targets in the least crowded areas (top 20% lowest density)
+- **Target Selection**: Prioritizes empty areas, avoids other characters' targets, and prefers areas away from the bottom of the screen
+- **Movement Speed**: Normal walking is 15% slower than base speed; running and seeking targets use faster speeds
+- **Idle Behavior**: Characters idle for 1.5-4 seconds when reaching their target (within 10 units) before choosing a new path
+- **Collision Avoidance**: Characters maintain safe distances (25-30 units) and use steering behaviors to navigate around obstacles
+- **Pathfinding**: Detects stuck characters and blocked paths, uses waypoint system to steer around obstacles
+- **Screen Bounds**: Characters stay within 450 units from center, with gentle repulsion at edges
-- **Wave Animation**: Characters occasionally stop, face camera, and wave for 4-6 seconds
+- **Wave Animation**: Characters wave when spawning in or when hit by the user (4-6 seconds)
 - Animation runs at 24fps for consistent performance

 ### Camera